DFSK K-Series: DFSK K02

 The DFSK K02, DFM K02, or Dongfeng Sokon K02 is the crew cab pickup version of the DFSK K07 microvan, with everything before the B-pillars shared.
 Codename EQ1021NF.
 Engines were installed: EQ465i2-20, EQ465i2-30 and EQ474i.

 DFSK K06

-The DFSK K06 is the passenger box truck version of the DFSK K07 microvan, with everything before the B-pillars shared.
+The DFSK K06 is the passenger box truck version of the DFSK K07 microvan, with everything before the B-pillars shared with its former.
 Dongfeng Sokon K06 — Cargo-passenger van for five persons with engine EQ474i, as well as options Ambulance & Police Car (Mini MPV). Сodename EQ6410LF.

 DFSK Xin K07 (New K07, 2013-present)

-Being the first major update of the K07 since the launch in 2005, the DFSK New K07 debuted in October 2013 as a single model 7-seater microvan that is aimed at the compact MPV market instead of the commercial vehicle market.
-The New K07 features hinged door for all 4 side doors instead of the sliding doors of the K07 launched in 2005, and was sold alongside the 2005-launched model instead of replacing the model.
+As the first major update of the K07 since its launch in 2005, the DFSK New K07 debuted in October 2013 as a single model 7-seater microvan aimed at the compact MPV market rather than the commercial vehicle market.
+The New K07 features hinged doors for all four side doors, replacing the sliding doors of the original K07 launched in 2005.
+It was sold alongside the 2005 model instead of replacing it.